GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-spanner/terraform/samples/mysql-end-to-end/README.md

 1. **Datastream private connection** - If configured, a Datastream private connection will be deployed for your configured VPC.
-If not configured, IP whitelisting will be assumed as the mode of Datastream access.
+If not configured, IP allowlisting will be assumed as the mode of Datastream access.
-2. **Source datastream connection profile** - This allows Datastream to connect to the MySQL instance (using IP whitelisting).
+2. **Source datastream connection profile** - This allows Datastream to connect to the MySQL instance (using IP allowlisting).
 3. **GCS bucket** - A GCS bucket to for Datastream to write the source data to.
 4. **Target datastream connection profile** - The connection profile to configure the created bucket in Datastream.